Cephetir/SkySkipped/README.md

-# basic-mixin-template
+# Simple Toggle Sprint
-Template for 1.8.9 mods with Mixins
+Basic Toggle Sprint and Sneak for Minecraft 1.8.9